vemonet/nanopub-rs/lib/docs/use_python.md

 python sign.py
 ```

+## 📡 Test and production servers

-The test server is used if the provided `server_url` is empty, to publish to a production server use `get_np_server(true)`.
-With true for a random server in the network, and false for the main nanopub server, defaults to true.
+The [nanopub test server](https://np.test.knowledgepixels.com/) is used if the provided `server_url` is empty, to publish to a production server use `get_np_server(true)`.
+With true for a random server in the network, and false for the [main nanopub server](https://server.np.trustyuri.net/), defaults to true.

 ```python
 from nanopub_sign import Nanopub, NpProfile, get_np_server